tomcoolnl2/pomedoro/README.md

 ## Frontend

-Run `npx nx serve pomedoro` to start the frontend development server on `http://localhost:4200/`.
+Run `npx nx serve pomodoro` to start the frontend development server on `http://localhost:4200/`.
 Run `npx nx run ui:storybook` to start a Storybook development server and explore all available components on `http://localhost:4400/`

 ## Backend